-During its more than 40-year history Anchor Animal Hospital has been providing excellent car to pets from Southeastern Massachusetts and Rhode Island.
+During its more than 40-year history Anchor Animal Hospital has been providing excellent care to pets from Southeastern Massachusetts and Rhode Island.
 The hospital was founded in 1975 by Drs.
 Gerald Pietsch and Lawrence Shinnamon on the principles of pursuing continuing education and staying on the forefront of veterinary medicine.
 This is a tradition that Dr. Kate Pietsch has continued since she took over the practice in 2011.

-To ensure Anchor maintains this standard of excellence we have been a credited member of the American Animal Hospital Association (www.aaha.com) since 1980.
+To ensure Anchor maintains this standard of excellence we have been accredited member of the American Animal Hospital Association (www.aaha.com) since 1980.
 This accreditation is only maintained by approximately 15% of veterinary hospitals and involves regular reviews and inspections to make sure that we meet high standards and keep abreast with the latest technology and techniques.

 Some of the areas in which Anchor Animal Hospital is an industry leader include:

 Dentistry: Dental care plays an important role in protecting pet’s overall health and Dr. Kate has ensured that all Doctors are trained on the most current dentistry and advanced techniques.
 This includes digital dental x-rays and a dedicated dentistry treatment area.

 X-rays: X-rays have been standard equipment at Anchor Animal Hospital since it opened.
 The doctors and staff pride themselves on their ability to take and interpret x-rays.
 Our doctors are also trained to perform contrast studies to help diagnose gastrointestinal, kidney, or bladder disease.